Lent and Easter

 - In the Book of Common Worship, the invitation to Lent given on Ash Wednesday is to the paschal mystery — a renewal of discipleship, of life in Christ.
 Lent can be a time of exploring the meaning of baptism, Lord said, considering “What does it mean that we have been initiated into the body of Christ, into the life of the triune God, what does it mean to grow in the likeness and image of Christ?
 Baptism always has that sense of turning — of turning from sin, of turning to the abundant way of life given to us by God through Jesus Christ, life in the spirit.”

 - Lent “is not a time for us to act as though we don’t know the outcome”— that we haven’t already heard the Easter story, Lord contends.
 “To live out our baptisms is to always attend to both our dying and rising in Christ — rising even in Lent.
-Yes, the practices or disciplines of Lent are forms of self-emptying (Philippians 2 and Christ’s own kenosis) but they are disciplines that aid us in seeing what is what is life-giving from God and what is death-dealing” in our personal lives and in the systems of which we are a part.
+Yes, the practices or disciplines of Lent are forms of self-emptying (Philippians 2 and Christ’s own kenosis) but they are disciplines that aid us in seeing what is life-giving from God and what is death-dealing” in our personal lives and in the systems of which we are a part.
 “What is the life into which we have been baptized?”
 Lord asks.
 “How do we keep turning to its ever-present power in our individual lives, our corporate life, the world?”